-The studio was where the eight films themselves were created over a period of several years and houses the original sets, props, customs, and more that were used.
-It begins as you step into the Great Hall itself, through the grand doors like a first year waiting to be sorted.
+The studio was where the eight Harry Potter films were created over a period of several years.
+The vast complex houses the original sets, props, customs, and more that were used.
+It begins as you step into the Great Hall itself, through the grand doors, like a first year waiting to be sorted.

-Then it’s through Hogwarts’s gates and you’ll find the sets of the Gryffindor common room and boy’s dormitory, the Potions classroom and Dumbledore’s office.
+Then step through Hogwarts’s gates.
+Here, you’ll find the sets of the Gryffindor common room and boy’s dormitory, the Potions classroom and Dumbledore’s office.

-Around the corner, you’ll find sets and props from the Ministry of Magic, before stepping outside.
+Around the corner, you’ll see sets and props from the Ministry of Magic, before stepping outside.

-Here, you’ll not only find Hagrid’s motorcycle, the Knight Bus, and the exterior of 4 Privet Drive (although the real house is in Berkshire), Harry’s house in Godric’s Hollow, but also a cafe where you can sit down with a glass of Butterbeer.
+Here, you’ll find Hagrid’s motorcycle, the Knight Bus, and the exterior of 4 Privet Drive (although the real house is in Berkshire).
+There’s also Harry’s house in Godric’s Hollow and a cafe where you can sit down with a glass of Butterbeer.

-Wander back inside for a stroll down Diagon Alley, with a look at the iconic shopfronts, including Weasley’s Wizard Wheezes and Ollivander’s.
+Wander back inside for a stroll down Diagon Alley.
+Walk along looking at the iconic shopfronts, including Weasley’s Wizard Wheezes and Ollivander’s.

 Next, you’ll learn about how the special effects were created, from bringing the magical creatures to life, perfecting green screen effects, to the creation of the goblin costumes